-When development and purging is completed, the water will be tested for appropriate hazardous waste constituents.
+When development and purging is completed, the water will be tested for appropriate hazardous waste constituents as per instruction from the project EM.
 Compositing and sampling of fluids will comply with applicable state and federal regulations.

 D. Solids

 The soil cuttings from well and boring drilling will constitute a large portion of the solids to be disposed of.